Classical Physics: Spacetime and Fields: Spacetime

 The condition that parallel transport of a tangent vector be a tangent vector is

 where the proportionality factor $M$ is some function of $\lambda$, or

 from which it follows that $M$ must differ from 1 by the order of $d\lambda$.
-In the first term on the left-hand side of (\ref{affgeo2}) we can therefore put $M=1$, and we denote $1-M$ by $\phi(\lambda)d\lambda$, so
+In the first term on the left-hand side of (\ref{affgeo2}) we can therefore put $M=1$, and we denote $1-M$ by $\phi(\lambda)d\lambda$, thereby

 If we replace $\lambda$ by a new variable $s(\lambda)$ then (\ref{affgeo3}) becomes